 - 2oz ( 60 ml ) Refillable Lens Cleaner

 - 2 x Microfiber Cleaner Cloths ( 6×7 inches)

 - 10 x Disposable Cleaning Wipes ( 6×5 Inches)

 - 1 x Key chain Screwdriver with Heads

 And please, do not try to blow dirt from your lens.
 This traps dust in the creases in the fine moisture due to your breath.

 Only use the disposable cleaning wipes if you’re on the go.
 When you’re at home and cleaning the lens, use the microfibre cloth.

 I like to start off by saying, you should have 2 separate microfibre cloths for your spotting scope.
 One for cleaning and one for drying.
 With the drying microfiber cloth, start drying off the lens after you clean the lens.
 Gently move it around the lens until it’s completely dry.

-Never use fibrous materials like rugged towels, tissues or paper towels.
+Never use fibrous materials like rugged towels, tissues, or paper towels.
 They always leave a trail of marks and fibers.
-Ultimately, gouging the optics which is something we do not want.
+Ultimately, gouging the optics is something we do not want.

 5. Clean the body and creases